Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the AWS’ recommendation regarding access keys?
+### What is the AWS' recommendation regarding access keys?

 - [ ] Delete all access keys and use passwords instead.
 - [ ] Only share them with trusted people.